Coach Trip series 3

-Coach Trip 3 was the third series of Coach Trip in the United Kingdom, that was filmed between September and October 2008 and began showing in May 2009.
+Coach Trip 3 is the third series of Coach Trip in the United Kingdom, that was filmed between September and October 2008 and began showing in May 2009.
 The show's format after a break of 3 years remained unchanged from the previous series but the titles were new along with the timeslot: seven couples travelling around Europe on a coach like series 1 for 30 days attempting vote off the least popular couples with visits to Croatia, the Czech Republic, Hungary, Liechtenstein and Luxembourg for the first time.
 Tour guide Brendan Sheerin and coach driver Paul Donald both returned for this series, which aired on Channel 4 with a similar end to series 2.
 David Quantick was the narrator and MT04 MTT was the registration number plate for the first and only time.